jshannon63/laravel-psr15-middleware/README.md

 ##### What it does and why:
 The laravel-psr15-middleware package (a.k.a.
 Psr15Middleware) is a Laravel
-compatible middleware that creates an abstraction between Laravel's Foundation HTTP message objects and middleware stack, allowing the injection of an additional PSR-15 interface middleware stack using PSR-7 Message objects.
+compatible middleware that creates an abstraction between PSR-7/PSR-15 interfaces and Laravel's middleware stack and Foundation HTTP message objects.

-Once installed, you will be able to run PSR-15 compatible middlewares within the Psr15Middleware stack integrated with Laravel's own middleware stack.
-All PSR-15 middleware is run entirely within the PSR15Middleware subsystem.
-The two stacks are run separately and sequentially (Laravel then PSR-15).
-It should be noted, that Psr15Middleware clones the Laravel's Response and Request objects and then converts them to PSR-7 objects during this process.
-This means that PSR-15 middlewares  will not have access to Laravel specific properties and methods within the PSR-7 Response and Request objects.
+Once installed, you will be able to run PSR-15 compatible middlewares within the Psr15Middleware's integration in the Laravel middleware stack.

 ##### PSR implementation reasoning.
 TL;DR
 This package fully implements the PSR-7 (psr/http-message) message object interfaces.
 The interface is realized through Zend Diactoros concrete implementations of both the